cybertoothca/ember-helper-locale-number/docs/index.md

 ## Upgrading

-When working through the Ember upgrade process, I recommend invoking the `ember install` command once you are done in order to retrieve the latest version of the add-on.
+When working through the Ember upgrade process, I recommend completely re-installing this add-on in order to retrieve the latest version.

 ```bash
 ember install ember-helper-locale-number